fbpx

 Day 3 – Drymen to Rowardennan

-The trail leaves Drymen and passes through Garadhban Forest.
-Leaving the forest you can choose to climb Conic Hill, 361m in height with great views over Loch Lomond – or a low level alternative path that skirts below the hill.
-Reaching the eastern banks of Loch Lomond at Balmaha, you follow the shore through forestry until you reach the tranquil setting of Rowardennan, which is nestled at the foot of Ben Lomond.
+The trail leaves the pretty village of Drymen this morning and passes through Garadhban Forest.
+From the quiet woodland, you can climb Conic Hill (361m in height with great views over Loch Lomond) or choose a lower-level, alternative path that skirts below the sharp little peak.
+Reaching the eastern banks of Loch Lomond at Balmaha, follow the shoreline through the trees until you reach the tranquil setting of Rowardennan, a picturesque village at the foot of Ben Lomond.

 Day 4 – Rowardennan to Inverarnan